-"When I had finished reading it" says Benitez, "I knew that I had found the way out, and that I would never be tempted to touch drugs again.
+“When I had finished reading it” says Benitez, “I knew that I had found the way out, and that I would never be tempted to touch drugs again.
 And that is how it has been.
-I also knew I would found an organization for people like myself and that when I ready, I would get out of jail, even though at the time I was looking forward to 15 years behind bars."
+I also knew I would run an organization for people like myself and that when I ready, I would get out of jail, even though at the time I was looking forward to 15 years behind bars.”

 Wasting no time on the decision to remake his life, Benitez, together with a fellow inmate who was studying law, began to work toward his own release.
 After considerable research he found a technical loophole in the manner in which he had been sentenced, and on this basis was re-sentenced to a four year term.
 He had already served a year of that time.

 Benitez finished out the three years, working within the prison to set up the Narconon program.

 The fundamental idea is showing people who are in trouble how to be the cause of things, rather than the effect.

 Substantially it means giving the person the confidence to change and direct his own life, despite any and all adverse circumstances.

 Benitez talked to the full prison population, in Hawaii for more than an hour, and says that 95 per cent of his audience expressed enthusiasm for the program and wanted to try it.